 3 Things to Know about Tampa’s Hot Housing Market

-Predictions for 2021 Include a Low Housing Inventory that Keeps Hanging On
+Predictions Include a Low Housing Inventory that Keeps Hanging On

 It might seem counterintuitive given the strange times of this pandemic, but I’m projecting that our current housing shortage will not change anytime soon.
 So if you are waiting for a better time to buy or sell, you may be in for a long wait.
 Buyers, especially, may be burned if they think a bargain may materialize if they just give it time.